gramineproject/contrib/Intel-Confidential-Compute-for-X/workloads/mariadb/README.md

       as the encryption is done using the `gramine-sgx-pf-crypt` tool which is part of Gramine installation.

-   2. Use the `gramine-sgx-pf-crypt` tool to encrypt the MariaDB database `workloads/mariadb/test_db`.
+   2. Use the `gramine-sgx-pf-crypt` tool to encrypt the database `workloads/mariadb/test_db`.
       The encrypted database will be stored in `/var/run/test_db_encrypted`.
       ```sh
       dd if=/dev/urandom bs=16 count=1 > workloads/mariadb/base_image_helper/encryption_key